shelllbyyyyyy/shelby-shop/README.md

 #### 3. Initialize supabase

-To develop using supabase locally, a supabase config is provided inside the `server` app.
-Navigate to the `server` folder and run
+To develop using supabase locally, a supabase config is provided inside the `api` app.
+Navigate to the `api` folder and run

 ```sh
 npx supabase start